Mevhare/Supply-Chain-Analytics/README.md

 ## Data Cleaning and Transformation
 After carefully investigating the data available; fulfilment, orders and shipment and inventory, some data issues were discovered and this is how they were addressed;

-1. **Negative Shipment Days**: Removed records of these transactions.
+1. **Negative Shipment Time**: Removed records of these transactions.
 2. **Orders taking too long to ship**: Assumed these orders weren't recorded properly therefore filtered orders that took more than two weeks to ship.
 3. **Correction of Country Names**: Some country's names had special characters and these were corrected to ensure correct names.